 Hiring a financial planner or financial advisor to assist you with investing for retirement is common.
-And when we talk with people about what their financial planner or financial advisor does for them, we learn alot.
-We typically learn that the person they’ve hired invests their money and does little or no actual financial planning.
+But, when asked what your advisor or planner does for you, what is your answer?
+We typically hear from folks that their advisor invests their money and does little or no actual financial planning.

-Let’s face it, getting a game plan for your financial life today and your future includes many moving parts… debt management, budgeting, long-term care planning, insurance, retirement planning, education planning, tax minimization strategies and tax management, estate planning, investments and more.
+Let’s face it, getting a game plan for your financial life today and your future includes many moving parts.
+For example, there’s debt management, budgeting, long-term care planning, insurance, retirement, education, tax minimization strategies, investments and more.
 But, if the only service an advisor provides is investment management, then consider what you are paying for that investment advice.

 In a typical quarterly meeting with a financial advisor, just a few minutes should be spent on investment performance.
 And the majority of the time should be spent on all of the other pieces of a person’s financial life.